T0nd0Tara/playwright-async-benchmark/README.md

 On my Ubuntu: \
 ![ubuntu-chrome-all](./images/ubuntu-chrome-all.png) \
 You can see that not only that the async-runner (that runs with 1 worker) is much faster then the best PW has to offer.\
-There is also a regression when you try to run more workers (as expected)
+There is also a regression when you try to run more workers then your threads on your CPU (as expected)

 But this doesn't do much for me, So I run it with a multiplier of 20 (instead of 5, you can change it in `src/all-tests.ts`), totaling in 180 tests. \
 And as it seems that the best workers number on my machine is 6, I stuck with it. \